seregazhuk/seregazhuk.github.io_old/_posts/2018-10-26-from-promise-to-coroutines.md

 {% endhighlight %}

 I have two functions here:
-- `fakeResponse(string $url, callable $callback)` has a hardcoded response and resolve a specified callback with it.
+- `fakeResponse(string $url, callable $callback)` has a hardcoded response and resolves a specified callback with it.
 - `makeRequest(string $url)` returns a promise that uses `fakeResponse()` to signal that the request is completed.

 From the calling code we simply call `makeRequest()` function and receive back promises: